zalando-stups/documentation/components/mint.rst

 API for applications
 ====================

 mint stores all credentials of an application in a directory in S3.
-At first, you have to know in which S3 bucket mint stores everything.
-Knowing that, you can construct the correct URLs to it:
+If you know in which S3 bucket mint stores everything, you can construct the correct URLs to it:

 * https://mints-s3-bucket.amazonaws.com/my-app-id/user.json
 * https://mints-s3-bucket.amazonaws.com/my-app-id/client.json